-S tored value cards look like credit cards but are capable of storing monetary value.
+Stored value cards look like credit cards but are capable of storing monetary value.
 There are a number of stored value card systems being developed in the United States, and some have already been implemented in Europe and elsewhere.
-Stored value cards are particularly well-suited for transactions that would otherwise be carried out with currency and thus are a private substitute for government fiat money, like private bank notes.
+Stored value cards are particularly well-suited for transactions that would otherwise be carried out with currency, and thus are a private substitute for government fiat money, like private bank notes.
 Unlike bank notes, however, stored value cards employ new technologies that are quite different from, and potentially more costly than, the coins and paper currency they are aimed at replacing.
-This article explores the basic welfare economics of costly private substitutes for government currency, an important class of payments system innovations.1
+This paper explores the basic welfare economics of costly private substitutes for government currency, an important class of payments system innovations.

 Consumers and merchants are likely to benefit from the introduction of stored value cards.
-Many might prefer to avoid the inconvenience and cost of handling paper currency.
+Many might prefer to avoid the inconvenience and cost of handling paper currency and coins.
 The usual presumption, in the absence of market imperfection, is that a successful new product must provide social benefits in excess of social costs.
 Issuers will attempt to cover their costs and earn a competitive return while providing consumers and merchants with a means of payment they prefer.
-They can do so if consumers and merchants are collectively willing to pay enough, either directly or indirectly, to remunerate
+They can do so if consumers and merchants are collectively willing to pay, either directly or indirectly, enough to remunerate issuers for the opportunity cost of the inputs devoted to the alternative means of payment.
+If stored value thrives, the standard reasoning suggests, it must be because the value to consumers and merchants exceeds the cost of provision.